 It is a natural bleaching agent used mostly for professional and at-home whitening procedures.
 Surface stains can be removed and prevented with peroxide toothpaste.

-It is, however, ineffective when compared to peroxide-based professional whitening procedures, LED kits, or teeth whitening strips.
+However, it is ineffective compared to peroxide-based professional whitening procedures, LED kits, or teeth whitening strips.

 Abrasives

-Abrasive elements are found in many whitening toothpastes.
+Abrasive elements are found in many whitening kinds of toothpaste.

-A wide range of substances is utilized, each with a varied level of abrasiveness.
-Pro-arginine and calcium carbonate, strontium acetate, stannous fluoride, zinc carbonate and hydroxyapatite, new silica, and tetrapotassium pyrophosphate and hydroxyapatite.
+A wide range of substances is utilized, each with various abrasiveness.
+Pro-arginine and calcium carbonate, strontium acetate, stannous fluoride, zinc carbonate and hydroxyapatite, new silica, and tetra potassium pyrophosphate and hydroxyapatite.

 If whitening toothpaste is too abrasive, it can damage your tooth enamel and create gum inflammation.
-Most current whitening toothpaste with abrasives, on the other hand, has been shown to be successful at removing surface stains while also maintaining the condition of your enamel.
+On the other hand, most current whitening toothpaste with abrasives successfully removes surface stains while maintaining the condition of your enamel.

 Blue Covarine